An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct refers to the documentation control, access, and approval.
-According to the practitioners, having documentation at different levels, and keeping them up-to-date is helpful, although it needs a certain amount of work (proposition CP8).
-As also mentioned in the existing literature~\cite{haakman2021ai,nahar2022collaboration,nahar2023meta}, more research is need in documentation to ensure a good trade-off is obtained between efforts on documentation and its benefits.
+SE10 refers to the documentation control, access, and approval.
+According to the practitioners, having documentation at different levels, and keeping them up-to-date is helpful, although it needs a certain amount of work (proposition PR8).
+As also mentioned in the existing literature~\cite{haakman2021ai,nahar2022collaboration,nahar2023meta}, more research is needed in documentation to ensure a good trade-off is obtained between efforts on documentation and its benefits.